-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2018
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2019

-Finding Number: 2006-002 Finding Title: Audit Adjustments
+Finding Title: Audit Adjustments

-Summary of Condition: During the annual audit, material adjustments were identified which resulted in significant changes to the County's financial statements.
-The adjustments were reviewed and approved by the appropriate County staff and are reflected in the financial statements.
+Summary of Condition: During the annual audit, a material audit adjustment was identified that resulted in a significant change to the County's financial statements.
+The adjustment was reviewed and approved by the appropriate County staff and is reflected in the financial statements.

 Summary of Corrective Action Previously Reported: The County will continue learning from prior year's adjustments to try to reduce subsequent years' adjustments.
-In the case of unusual accounting situations, that we may not have experienced in the past or do not encounter very often, for example federal funding for a road project, the County will consult with peers and the State Auditor's staff prior to completing our audit work to record events more accurately.
+We will work more closely with new staff to ensure that their audit work is as accurate as possible and get additional audit training for them.
+In the case of unusual accounting situations, that we may not have experienced in the past or do not encounter very often, for example new GASB guidelines, the County will consult with peers and the State Auditor's staff prior to completing our audit work to record events more accurately.